saulocantanhede/tfgreek2/docs/transcription.md

 ## Features

 In Text-Fabric, the concept of 'feature' refers to the mapping of a node (e.g., the 'word' node) to its associated attributes with their values (e.g. in case of the 'word' node: the text itself and other details like gender, number or mood).
 Each node types like 'word', 'wg' (word groups), 'sentence', or 'verse' in this dataset has its own set of associated 'features' providing additional information specific to that nodetype.
-An overview of features per nodetype can be found [here](features/featuresbynodetype.md).
-Text-Fabric, true to its name, implements the concepts of 'warp' and 'weft', inspired by textile weaving, to represent its data.
-The 'warp' denotes the foundational structured data, encompassing linguistic annotations like words, and phrases, while the 'weft' refers to the additional layers of information, known as features.
-These features encompass linguistic data, annotations, and metadata, seamlessly woven into the 'warp' data, resulting in a clear separation between structure and content.
-This approach enables Text-Fabric to efficiently handle complex linguistic datasets with versatility.

-Feature descriptions listed by different groupings:
+Since this Text-Fabric database contains over 50 features, listings are provided based on four different types of grouping in order to provide a clear functional overview:
 * [Grouped by feature group](features/featuresbygroup.md#start): e.g., [`Orthographic`](features/featuresbygroup.md#orthograpic-features), [`Syntactic`](features/featuresbygroup.md#syntactic-features).
 * [Grouped by node type](features/featuresbynodetype.md#start): e.g., [`word`](features/featuresbynodetype.md#word-nodes), [`clause`](features/featuresbynodetype.md#clause-nodes).
 * [Grouped by data type](features/featuresbydatatype.md#start): e.g., [`str`](features/featuresbydatatype.md#string-datatype), [`int`](features/featuresbydatatype.md#integer-datatype).
 The python datatype is relevant when building queries or when processing the data.